-How to make an easy DIY Upcycled T-Shirt 4th of July Wreath in minutes!
+How to make an easy DIY 4th of July T-Shirt Wreath in minutes!

 The Fourth of July is one of my favorite holidays–I love decorating and dressing up– and I’ve gotten an earlier start than usual this year!
 In fact, the girls already have their outfits picked out!